-To most users, Jira’s standard work breakdown structure (a.k.a. issue links) is not enough.
-They need a visual WBS, and this is supplied by addons available from Atlassian Marketplace.
-Plugins can build their graphical, drillable WBS on Jira’s native issue links or fields, such as ‘project’ or ‘version’.
-In this overview, we’ll see what wbs options are available in BigPicture and BigGantt.
-We’ll also see how to synchronize the graphical WBS with Jira fields or links.
+To most users, Jira’s standard work breakdown structure (a.k.a.
+Epic –> Story –> Sub-task) is not enough.
+They need a visual WBS, and this is delivered by addons available from Atlassian Marketplace.
+These plugins can build their graphical, drillable WBS on Jira’s native issue links, such as ‘relates to’ or ‘is blocked by’, or on Jira’s native fields, such as ‘project’ or ‘version’.
+In this overview, we’ll see what visual WBS options are available in BigPicture and BigGantt.
+We’ll also see how to synchronize the graphical WBS with Jira links or fields.

-Why is the WBS so beneficial?
-Because it is capable of connecting the high-level business view of a Project Sponsor with the low-level approach of the engineers.
-Thanks to the WBS, management can learn at any given point, that, say, 60% of the development has been completed, 70% of the estimated time has already been logged, 50 out of 80 epics have been delivered, and so on.
-From the engineers’ point of view, WBS helps to canalize efforts towards usable chunks of work rather than randomly selected tasks.
+Why is the WBS beneficial?
+Because it is capable of connecting the high-level project deliverables of a Project Sponsor with the low-level approach of the engineers.
+Thanks to the WBS, management can learn aggregated values at any given point, say, 60% of the development has been completed, 70% of the estimated time has already been logged, 50 out of 80 key features have been delivered, and so on.
+From the engineers’ point of view, WBS helps to channel efforts towards usable chunks of work rather than dealing with randomly selected tasks.

 WBS in the Gantt chart